DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 In the following section, I discuss two major artistic approaches to representing the black box of finance: digging down and standing back.
-The difficulties of imagining and expressing what is considered to be an abstract and immaterial market that appears to "happen" inside a black box, and out of sight of human inspection, is a recurring theme in digging down representations of algorithmic trading.
+The difficulties of imagining and expressing what is considered to be an abstract and immaterial market that appears to 'happen' inside a black box, and out of sight of human inspection, is a recurring theme in digging down representations of algorithmic trading.
 The second approach, standing back, is characterized by artists that re-enact or